PickYourOwn.org

 Ball Jars

 Meanwhile, in Buffalo, NY, William Charles Ball and his brothers (Lucius, Lorenzo, Frank C., Edmund Burke, and George Alexander) were in the business of manufacturing wood-jacketed tin cans for the storage of oil, lard and paints.
-In 1883, the Ball's changed from tin to glass containers and then, in 1886, to glass fruit jars.
+In 1883, the Ball's changed from tin to glass containers in 1884 as The Ball Brothers Glass Manufacturing Company.
+Then, in 1886, they began making glass fruit jars.
 They moved their operations to Muncie, Indiana, after a fire at their Buffalo factory.
-Muncie (where a supply of natural gas had been discovered) was chosen because the city was offering free gas and land to rebuild the factory.
+Muncie (where a supply of natural gas had been discovered) was chosen because the city was offering free gas and land to rebuild the factory. began manufacturing fruit jars in 1884 in Buffalo, New York.

 Kerr Jars